Monopole Floer homology for codimension-3 Riemannian foliation: Abstract

 \section{Abstract}

-In this paper, we give a systematic study of Seiberg-Witten theory on closed oriented manifold $M$ with codimension-$3$ oriented Riemannian foliation $F$.
+In this paper, we give a systematic study of Seiberg-Witten theory on a closed oriented manifold $M$ with a codimension-$3$ oriented Riemannian foliation $F$.
 Under a certain topological condition, we construct the basic Seiberg-Witten invariant and the monopole Floer homologies $\overline{HM}(M,F,\mfs;\Gamma),~\widehat{HM}(M,F,\mfs;\Gamma), ~\widecheck{HM}(M,F,\mfs;\Gamma)$, for each transverse \spinc structure $\mfs$, where $\Gamma$ is a complete local system.
-We will show that these homologies are independent of the bundle-like metric and generic perturbation.
-The major difference between the basic monopole Floer homologies and the ones on manifolds is the necessity to use the Novikov ring on basic monopole Floer homologies.
+We will show that these homologies are independent of the bundle-like metrics and generic perturbations.
+To define the basic Seiberg-Witten invariant for manifolds with codimension 3 Riemannian foliations, we do not need the taut condition.
+The main difference between the basic monopole Floer homologies and the ones on manifolds is the necessity to use the Novikov ring on basic monopole Floer homologies.